Robert C.H. Sweeny

 - Co-director of the historical GIS project Montréal, l'avenir du passé (MAP)

 Why did we choose to industrialize?
 Montreal, 1819-1849.
 McGill-Queen's University Press, 2015.
-Nominated for the 2016 Sir John A. Macdonald Prize of the Canadian Historical Association for "the most significant contribution to our understanding of the Canadian past."
+Winner of the 2016 Sir John A. Macdonald Prize of the Canadian Historical Association for "the most significant contribution to our understanding of the Canadian past."
+Winner of the 2016 Governor General's History Award for Scholarly Research.

 With Valerie Burton, "Realizing the democratic potential of online sources in the class room" Digital Scholarship in the Humanities, 30, October 2015.